The Umeyama algorithm for matching correlated Gaussian geometric models in the low-dimensional regime: Acknowledgement

 \section{Acknowledgement}

-We thank Jian Ding for stimulating discussions as well as for providing us with many helpful suggestions for this manuscript.
-Shuyang Gong and Zhangsong Li are partially supported by NSFC Key Program Project No. 12231002.
+We thank Jian Ding for stimulating discussions as well as for providing us with many helpful suggestions for this manuscript, and Shuangping Li for stimulating discussions on an early stage of the project.
+Shuyang Gong and Zhangsong Li are partially supported by the National Key R$\&$D program of China (Project No. 2023YFA1010103) and the NSFC Key Program (Project No. 12231002).